-Where exactly your ad will appear depends on a number of factors (i.e. the keywords you are targeting, keywords in your ad copy, keywords in your landing page and many more) but it’s either on top, on the sidebar or below the organic results.
+Where exactly your ad will appear depends on a number of factors (i.e. the keywords you are targeting, keywords in your ad copy, keywords in your landing page, and many more) but it’s either on top or below the organic results.

-SEO: You can get first page positions if your web site is optimized for search engines
+- SEO: You can get first page positions if your web site is optimized for search engines

-PPC: You can get your ad on the first page by paying a higher cost per click (CPC)
+- PPC: You can get your ad on the first page by paying a higher cost per click (CPC)

 There are no shortcuts despite what some “SEO” companies are trying to sell you.
-If you are not familiar how search engines work or don’t know anything about SEO then the best way to get search engine traffic is to hire a SEO expert to do the work you.
+If you are not familiar with how search engines work or don’t know anything about SEO then the best way to get search engine traffic is to hire an SEO expert to do the work for you.

-If we take for example the cost per click of advertising with the most popular PPC system, Google Adwords, then it depends on the popularity of the keyword, on the number of advertisers who want to use the particular keyword, the number of related web sites that have ad positions for the particular keyword and many more.
+If we take for example the cost per click of advertising with the most popular PPC system, Google Ads, then it depends on the popularity of the keyword, the number of advertisers who want to use the particular keyword, the number of related web sites that have ad positions for the particular keyword and many more.

 In addition, you can determine in advance your daily budget and pay no more than that and you can calculate an estimate of what is the average cost per click for the keywords you want to target.

-PPC: You pay only when people click on your ad.
+- PPC: You pay only when people click on your ad.
 You can use the Google keyword tool to calculate how much you can pay.

-This is because when you are in one of the top 5 positions (according to statistics the majority of search traffic visits one of the top 5 web sites) you can expect to have a continuous flow of traffic 24×7 without having to pay anything (the actual volume of traffic depends on how popular a keyword is).
+This is because when your website appears in on of the top 5 positions (according to statistics the majority of search traffic visits one of the top 5 web sites) you can expect to have a continuous flow of traffic 24×7 without having to pay anything (the actual volume of traffic depends on how popular a keyword is).

 So, if you compare traffic and cost of first page positions for SEO traffic and PPC traffic, organic traffic is better.
 There are some studies suggesting that PPC ads get more clicks than organic but this also translates to a bigger cost.

-If on the other hand it is very difficult to get first page positions for a keyword then paying for traffic may be your only option since second and third page positions will probably bring 0 or very little traffic.
+If on the other hand, it is very difficult to get first page positions for a keyword then paying for traffic may be your only option since second and third-page positions will probably bring 0 or very little traffic.

 - SEO: Organic traffic is continuous as long as you are ranking in one of the top positions.

-PPC: PPC ads can get more clicks but this means that you pay more.
+- PPC: PPC ads can get more clicks but this means that you pay more.

-Which visitor is more likely to convert (i.e. make a purchase, register to a newsletter and in general response to call for action), someone coming from PPC Ads or from organic search?
+Which visitor is more likely to convert (i.e. make a purchase, register to a newsletter, and in general respond to call for action), someone coming from PPC Ads or from organic search?

-The reason is that a web page can rank for different keywords (other than those initially intended) so the search visitor may not be looking exactly for the content (or product) presented in the particular page.
+The reason is that a web page can rank for different keywords (other than those initially intended) so the search visitor may not be looking exactly for the content (or product) presented on the particular page.

-SEO: SEO traffic is better than other forms of traffic (i.e. social media) but in terms of conversion is not as good as PPC traffic.
+- SEO: SEO traffic is better than other forms of traffic (i.e. social media) but in terms of conversion is not as good as PPC traffic.

-PPC: Highly optimized keywords will generate more conversions but will cost more
+- PPC: Highly optimized keywords will generate more conversions but will cost more